uber/uber-poet/docs/CONTRIBUTING.md

 ## DOs and DON'Ts

-* DO read this document to understand how Pear Poet is built and how we develop.
+* DO read this document to understand how Uber Poet is built and how we develop.
 * DO write your change to conform to our formatting, lint, import sorting, etc tools before uploading your pull request.
 * DO add types if possible with new and old code.
 Types help with refactoring and are unit tests you don't have to write.
 * DO include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.